Back to Blog

 2. Device Limitations

-• Network interface cards have maximum throughput limits
+• Network adapters have maximum throughput limits.

 3. Wi-Fi vs. Wired Connections

-• Signal interference from other devices
+• Interference from other devices.

-• Distance from the router
+• Distance from the router.

 4. Network Activity